 #1: VARY THE SIZE OF THE FABRIC PATTERNS

 By mixing up the fabric patterns sizes it will be visually interesting but not too busy!
-If you don’t want to use a solid, maybe use a solid with a ribbon detail (like a Greek Key–see my DIY Greek Key Curtains below which were an Ikea hack!) or a small print.
+If you don’t want to use a solid, maybe use a solid with a ribbon detail (like a Greek Key–see my DIY Greek Key Curtains which were an Ikea hack!) or a small print.

-#3: VARY THE COLOR
+#3: VARY THE COLORS OF FABRICS: